MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 ---
 lab:
-    title: 'Fine-tune a language model (deprecated)'
+  title: Fine-tune a language model (deprecated)
-    description: 'Learn how to use your own training data to fine-tune a model and customize its behavior.'
+  description: Learn how to use your own training data to fine-tune a model and customize
+    its behavior.
+  duration: 30 minutes
+  level: 200
+  islab: true
 ---

 # Fine-tune a language model (deprecated)